 Often, we fool ourselves into thinking that our self-talk does not impact our relationships with other people.
-However, the reality is that when others perceive that we are criticizing ourselves or are unable to give ourselves grace for our mistakes, it can be difficult for them to trust that we can offer grace and kindness to them.
-Indeed, it is very difficult to offer grace and love to others when we are unable to receive it from ourselves.
+However, the truth is that when others perceive that we are criticizing ourselves or are unable to give ourselves grace for our mistakes, it can be difficult for them to trust that we can offer grace for theirs.
+Indeed, it is very difficult to love others when we are unable to receive it from ourselves.

 Our relationship with ourselves is worth investing in.
 The way that we speak to ourselves matters.
 And the key to having the healthy relationships we long to have with other people starts with learning to love ourselves.
 Learning to speak kindly to yourself will be one of the most life-changing choices you make.
 Why not start now?

 A big part of using positive self-talk is first having confidence.
 Hear from another one of our writers about how she has ignited her self-confidence…